Skip to content

 • Reduce to Most Specific (only for GO annotations): use this option to remove more general GO terms from the results and get only the most specific terms (with the lowest level in the GO DAG).

-Figure 4: Enriched Bar Chart
+Figure 3: Enriched Bar Chart

-Figure 5: Dot Plot Chart
+Figure 4: Bubble Plot Chart